akasa

 • Handling adjustments after a denial in claim processing, liberating human staff from having to do so manually.

-At the same time, AI and machine learning work in tandem with the judicious application of human intervention.
+At the same time, AI and LLMs work in tandem with the judicious application of human intervention.
 A human-in-the-loop system can handle the edge-case claims that algorithms aren’t 100% ready to solve yet, resolving such issues and then instilling that expertise into the system for the future.
 They also provide health systems with the correct results, while never requiring staff intervention.

 For providers and their staff, the effects of healthcare automated claims processing on payment are profound.
 Payments that would have gotten delayed or never received at all can now be realized on the first pass, thanks to cleaner claims.
 Time lost to manual claims processing can be reclaimed.

-Superior claims processing is possible through AKASA and the Unified Automation® approach to the revenue cycle.
-Building off traditional RPA, Unified Automation combines AI and machine learning with human experts-in-the-loop to offer a sustainable way forward for RCM operations.
+Superior claims processing is possible through the generative AI-powered AKASA platform.
+The AKASA platform combines GenAI and large language models with human experts-in-the-loop to offer a sustainable way forward for RCM operations.

 Schedule your demo today to learn more.